cp-divyesh-v/DevOpsPractical-11/README.md

 Write a Unit test with Cuckoo for ViewModel.

 Note - Write a Unit test with Cuckoo for ViewModel.
 - I have written Unit test case with normal only.
-(For this matter I have discussed with amisha to write unit test case normal)

 ## Getting started